HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation

 \subsubsection{Self-similarity}

 Following similar experimental settings of previous work~\cite{chang2023contrastive,li2024t}, we construct a Query trajectory set $Q$ and a database trajectory $D$ for the testing set given a trajectory. $Q$ has 1,000 trajectories for Porto, T-Drive, and GeoLife, 600 for TKY, 140 for NYC, and 1400 for AIS(AU).
 And $D$ has 100,000 trajectories for Porto, 10,000 for T-Drive and Geolife, 3000 for TKY, 700 for NYC, and 7000 for AIS(AU).
-Detailed experimental settings can be found in Appendices \ref{exp}.
-Table \ref{tab:main_table} shows the mean ranks of all methods.
-HiT-JEPA achieves the overall lowest mean ranks across five of the six datasets.
-For urban GPS datasets, Porto, T-Drive, and GeoLife, we have the lowest ranks in the T-Drive dataset.
-For example, the mean ranks of DB size $\mathrm{|}D\mathrm{|}$ across 20\%\textasciitilde100\% and distortion rates $\rho_{d}$ across 0.1\textasciitilde0.5 remains very steady (1.040\textasciitilde1.041 and 1.031\textasciitilde1.038).
-This dataset has taxi trajectories with much longer irregular sampling intervals (3.1 minutes on average).
-By leveraging a hierarchical structure to capture the global and high-level trajectory abstractions, HiT-JEPA learns features that remain invariant against noise and sparse sampling, resulting in more robust and accurate representations against low and irregularly sampled trajectories with limited training samples.
-We achieve comparative mean ranks (only 2.8\% higher) with T-JEPA on GeoLife, and overall, the second best on Porto.
-This is because Porto trajectories inhabit an especially dense spatial region, so TrajCL can exploit auxiliary cues such as movement speed and orientations to tease apart nearly identical paths.
-However, relying on these features undermines the generalization ability in lower-quality trajectories (e.g., in T-Drive) and knowledge transfer into other cities.
+Details can be found in Appendices \ref{exp}.
+Table \ref{tab:main_table} reports the mean ranks of all methods.
+HiT-JEPA achieves the overall lowest mean ranks on five of the six datasets.
+Among the urban GPS datasets (Porto, T-Drive, and GeoLife), it attains its lowest ranks on T-Drive.
+For example, the mean ranks for DB size $\mathrm{|}D\mathrm{|}$ across $20\%$\(\sim\)$100\%$ and for distortion rate $\rho_{d}$ across $0.1$\(\sim\)$0.5$ remain remarkably steady ($1.040$\(\sim\)$1.041$ and $1.031$\(\sim\)$1.038$, respectively).
+T-Drive contains taxi trajectories with much longer and more irregular sampling intervals ($3.1$ minutes on average).
+By leveraging a hierarchical structure to capture global, high-level trajectory abstractions, HiT-JEPA learns features that remain invariant to noise and sparse sampling, yielding more robust and accurate representations for sparsely and irregularly sampled trajectories even with limited training data.
+On GeoLife, we obtain mean ranks comparable to T-JEPA (only $2.8\%$ higher), and we rank second overall on Porto.
+This is because Porto trajectories lie in an especially dense spatial region, allowing TrajCL to exploit auxiliary cues such as movement speed and orientation to tease apart nearly identical paths.
+However, reliance on these cues undermines generalization to lower-quality trajectories (e.g., T-Drive) and knowledge transfer to other cities. \looseness -1